At body text sizes, capital letters—or simply

 The preferred method is to apply all-caps formatting to normally typed text.
 That way, you can toggle capitalization on and off without retyping the text itself.
 But this only changes the case—for best results, you’ll also want to add letterspacing, and turn on kerning.

 Caps are often found in legal contracts, like warranties and EULAs, because many lawyers believe that caps are required by contract laws that call for “conspicuous” text.
 Oh really?
 The Uniform Commercial Code defines “conspicuous” as “written, displayed, or presented [so] that a reasonable person against which it is to operate ought to have noticed it,” but notes that “[w]hether a term is ‘conspicuous’ or not is a decision for the court.”
 (UCC § 1-201(b)(10).)
-Furthermore, one prominent court, the Ninth Circuit Court of Appeals, has written that “[l]awyers who think their caps lock keys are instant ‘make conspicuous’ buttons are deluded.
+Furthermore, the US Ninth Circuit Court of Appeals has written that “[l]awyers who think their caps lock keys are instant ‘make conspicuous’ buttons are deluded.
 In determining whether a term is conspicuous, we look at more than formatting.” ( In re Bassett, 285 F.3d 882, 886 (9th Cir.
 2002).)
 My compliments to those who take this suggestion seriously. underlining but not caps?
 Aren’t they both typewriter habits?”
 No. Caps are the original alphabetic characters.
 They are part of the oldest traditions of our written language.
 Underlining cannot claim a similar pedigree.
 Caps in English descend directly from the Latin alphabet.
 (That’s why basic, unstyled fonts are called roman.)
 Through the early Middle Ages, scribes in Europe adapted the Latin alphabet into smaller, more casual forms, called minuscules.
 In the 700s, Charlemagne started a project to create a standardized script across his empire.
 That script, Carolingian minuscule, spread through Europe and popularized the combination of uppercase and lowercase letters that’s been a feature of printed European languages since then.
 “Why reject

 To those holdouts who are still typing emails in all caps: enough already.
 You don’t have to shout.
 We can hear you just fine.